Holiday Depression: What is it & How to Cope

 Why are People More Susceptible to Depression During the Holiday Season?

 It can feel especially frustrating, overwhelming, and isolating to struggle with mental illness during the winter holidays.
 Holidays bring a myriad of added social obligations.
-It may be uncomfortable to explain how come you are feeling joyless during this time, not to mention nearly impossible to get out of the house and engage socially.
+It may be uncomfortable to explain why you are feeling joyless during this time, not to mention that it is nearly impossible to get out of the house and engage socially.

 The winter holidays are often a stressful and emotionally loaded season.
 Many individuals spend time with family, reminisce about childhood memories, and begin to consider goals for the new year.
 These emotionally charged experiences unique to the holiday can be overwhelming and cause feelings of dread, despair, and disappointment.
 While severe depression may occur any time of year, the winter holiday season can be especially difficult for individuals who are feeling depressed.